Ferxxo (Vol 1: M.O.R)

-Ferxxo (Vol 1: M.O.R) (stylized in all caps) is a 2020 studio album by Colombian singer-songwriter Feid.
+Ferxxo (Vol 1: M.O.R) (stylized in all caps) is the third studio album by Colombian singer-songwriter Feid.
 The acronym "M.O.R" stands for "messages on repeat" and is also a Colombian slang word.
 M.O.R. was composed by Feid and co-produced by Wain and Sky Rompiendo.
 The album became associated with the 2019–2020 Colombian protests when protesters began using lyrics on signs.
 It was nominated for a Latin Grammy Award for Best Urban Music Album.